-5. If your agency had a backlog of requests at the close of Fiscal Year 2016, did that backlog decrease as compared with the backlog reported at the end of Fiscal Year 2015?
-If not, explain why and describe the causes that contributed to your agency not being able reduce its backlog.

-Answer: We have no backlog of appeals or requests

-6. If not, explain why and describe the causes that contributed to your agency not being able to reduce its backlog.
-When doing so, please also indicate if any of the following were contributing factors:

-- An increase in the number of incoming requests. - A loss of staff. - An increase in the complexity of the requests received.
-If possible, please provide examples or briefly describe the types of complex requests contributing to your backlog increase. - Any other reasons please briefly describe or provide examples when possible.

-7. If you had a request backlog please report the percentage of requests that make up the backlog out of the total number of requests received by your agency in Fiscal Year 2016.
+- 5. If your agency had a backlog of requests at the close of Fiscal Year 2017, did that backlog decrease as compared with the backlog reported at the end of Fiscal Year 2016?
+Answer: We did not have a backlog. - 6.
+If not, explain why and describe the causes that contributed to your agency not being able to reduce its backlog.
+When doing so, please also indicate if any of the following were contributing factors: - An increase in the number of incoming requests. - A loss of staff. - An increase in the complexity of the requests received.
+If possible, please provide examples or briefly describe the types of complex requests contributing to your backlog increase. - Any other reasons please briefly describe or provide examples when possible. - 7.
+If you had a request backlog please report the percentage of requests that make up the backlog out of the total number of requests received by your agency in Fiscal Year 2017.